signalfx/tracing-examples/opentelemetry-tracing/opentelemetry-dotnet/log-trace-correlation/README.md

 This multi-container application assumes you have [Docker Compose](https://docs.docker.com/compose/) installed on your system.
 To build and run the example services, clone this repository, move to this folder and from there do the following:

+[`Example.LogTraceCorrelation.Console`](./Example.LogTraceCorrelation.Console/Program.cs) is an example console application using `ILogger` with additional manual correlation for `Serilog`.

+ [`Example.LogTraceCorrelation.Web`](./Example.LogTraceCorrelation.Web/Program.cs) is an example ASP.NET Core application using `ILogger` with additional manual correlation for `NLog`.

 ```sh
 docker-compose build
 SPLUNK_ACCESS_TOKEN=<access_token> SPLUNK_REALM=<realm> SPLUNK_HEC_URL=<splunk_hec_url> SPLUNK_HEC_TOKEN=<splunk_hec_token> docker-compose up